Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.yr
 ```

 The year, a unit of time, defined as 365.25 d.

-Dimension: `Unitful.𝐓`.

-See Also: `Unitful.hr`.

 ## Compound dimensions